Digital Identity (R)evolution

 As we advance, compliance will demand robust protection, privacy, and user control.

 The key issue to operate with our digital identity is the validity that others give to the veracity of the attributes of our digital identity.

 Let's suppose A trusts B and B trusts C. Can A trust C?

 Digital identity needs, therefore, a provider that will bring enough trust, security, and convenience at the same time.

-- In the private sector, many service providers have built their identity system, often based on user and password and failing to provide consumers with data privacy, security and seamless authentication experience.
+- In the private sector, many service providers have built their identity system, often based on user and password.
+They have failed to provide consumers with data privacy, security and a seamless authentication experience.

-- On their side, the public sector has started surfing those new digital identity trends and technologic waves.
+- On their side, the public sector has started surfing those new digital identity trends and technological waves.
 More and more countries are building national eID schemes using it mainly to offer access to governmental and public online services (Germany, Spain, Italy..).
-One of the most successful and highly developed is the Estonian digital identity scheme.
+The Estonian digital identity scheme is one of the most successful and highly developed.

 Nevertheless, with the increasing emergence of different services that require identity validation, the private sector may expect identity provider systems that can administer identities and credentials differently for multiple service providers to be linked to government systems.

 "As public identities have been created by different authorities, interoperability and the collaboration between different entities to offer complete solutions is decisive," said BBVA Research.